 Repeated, uncontrolled, and frequent urge to pass wind.
 This is an urge that the nerve endings of the anus feel and gives you a single.

-In case of excessive flatulence, sometimes the person mistakes the signal for defecation as the signal for passing wind leading to accidental defecation, something common when suffering from diarrhea.
+In case of excessive flatulence, sometimes the person mistakes the signal for defecation as the signal for passing wind leading to accidental defecation, something common when suffering from diarrhoea.

 Passing the air is accompanied by noises, as the gas creates pressure over the anal sphincter.